VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: VE2001NHTS::Hh_df
   + Estimation method: Package build
   + Estimation script: R/AssignVehicleType.R
-  + Model object: data/AssignVehicleTypeSpecifications.rda
+  + Model object: NA
   + Notes: Sources estimation data from the VE NHTS 2001 package.

 ####  CalculateVehicleOwnCost

 This module calculates average vehicle ownership cost for each vehicle based on the vehicle type and age using data from the American Automobile Association (AAA).

-* This module step uses data sources including AAA Costs
+* Data sources include AAA Costs
-* This module step uses model types including Log-Linear Depreciation
+* Model types include Log-Linear Depreciation
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/CalculateVehicleOwnCost.md
+* Documented in inst/module_docs/CalculateVehicleOwnCost.md

 The models in this model step are: